Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Reduced the time of day color effects, so that the graphics aren't too dark during night.
+- Instead of tiles being owned by a player based on an influence range expanding from the player's buildings, tiles are now assigned to a settlement, and when the player builds a hall on the settlement site ownership of all its tiles are gained.

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.